 For example, imagine you have a stack of index cards that you use to make traditional flashcards that you review every day.
 On one side you write “banana”, and on the other side you write “바나나” (banana in Korean).
 You want to learn Korean fast, so you review the words daily and try to memorize the word for banana.

 However, in that stack, some words you know well, and some words are still a challenge.
 Maybe you have another card for “coffee” and “커피” (coffee in Korean).
 If “banana” is very easy, but “coffee” is very difficult, you could simply keep reviewing “coffee” more times until you get it right.
 Once “banana” becomes too easy to review it daily, how do you decide on how often to review it?
 You could put it in an “every other day” stack, or a “weekly” stack.
 That’s when things can become a bit challenging to manage.
-SRS can help organize this system to learn Korean fast, AND do it in a fun way.
+SRS can help organize this system to build a solid Korean vocabulary, AND do it in a fun way.

 There are many SRS systems available to help you learn Korean fast, so we encourage you to evaluate them yourself and decide what’s best for you.
 For simplicities sake, we’ll discuss the points with the Anki SRS system in mind since it has great functionality and flexibility.
 Here are 5 advantages of using SRS systems.

 1. Smartphone & Tablet SRS

 Frequent review of vocab will help you learn Korean fast.
 One of the barriers to doing vocabulary review is that you have to have them with you.
 Possibly you’re traveling or commuting and don’t want to carry around extra weight?
 Or, maybe you’re in line at the bank and realize that you have some time to kill but didn’t bring your vocab.
 Many SRS systems have apps that are available on smartphones and tablets.
 Some also have web interfaces.
 If you’re like most people who have their smartphone with them 24/7, then you’ll always have access to your study material.

 2. Customized Reinforcement For You